-The PSA is different to many other architecture schools, being conceived and run by a new generation of architects and designers, who were themselves dissatisfied with the existing systems of architectural pedagogy.
-All of the teachers at PSA are also practitioners, so that we retain our strong connection to industry.
+The PSA is different to many other architecture schools, being conceived and run by a new generation of architects and designers.
+The school's focus is on the development of rigorous design projects through the incubation of student's individual ideas.
+Each tutor at the PSA is also active in practice, so that we retain our strong connection to industry.

-The School has been developed to be an innovative school, where the pedagogy is bespoke to each student, where their individual ideas are incubated, rather than being 'instructed' in a certain style or way of thinking.
+The School has been developed to be a highly innovative and experimental school, where the pedagogy is bespoke to each student, where their individual ideas are incubated, rather than being 'instructed' in a certain style or way of thinking.
 The idea behind this is to create a space for students who are minded to; specialise in a particular area of architecture, use part of their studies to develop a new product, service or idea within the broader scope of architectural thinking, or to create their own practices after graduation.
-This is enabled through 3 'pathways', which are selected at the beginning of the year (disruptive technology, communication and design, project management) through which a year-long studio project tests both the student's thinking and their position.
+This is enabled through 3 'pathways', which are selected at the beginning of the year (disruptive technology, communication and design, and the pavilion pathway) through which a year-long studio project tests both the student's thinking and their position.

 The length of time of the studio project is twice as long as most other schools, which are based on semester systems, allowing our graduates to have attained greater depth and complexity in their work, and ultimately have more sophisticated portfolios.
 The studio projects are augmented through a series of pathway specific 'Master Classes', which are 1 or 2 week-long projects or lectures on a highly specialised subject, and delivered by an expert in the field from industry.

 Each year ends in a large public exhibition of the student's work in a gallery in central Paris, to which future employers, investors, journalists, and friends and family may attend, and is a celebration of everything achieved that year.

 21st Century Professionals

 The school was established to offer an alternative route into architecture and associated disciplines in response to the radical changes in architectural practice in the past two decades.